Prophet-5

 The Prophet-5 is an analog synthesizer manufactured by the American company Sequential.
-It was designed by Dave Smith and John Bowen in 1977, who used microprocessors, then a new technology, to create the first polyphonic synthesizer with fully programmable memory.
-This allowed users to store sounds and recall them instantly rather than having to reprogram them manually; whereas synthesizers had once created unpredictable sounds, the Prophet-5 moved synthesizers to producing "a standard package of familiar sounds".
+It was designed by Dave Smith and John Bowen in 1977.
+It was the first polyphonic synthesizer with fully programmable memory.

+Before the Prophet-5, synthesizers required users to adjust controls to change sounds, with no guarantee of exactly recreating a sound.
+Sequential used microprocessors to allow users to recall sounds instantly rather than having to recreate them manually.
+The Prophet-5 facilitated a move from synthesizers creating unpredictable sounds to producing "a standard package of familiar sounds".

-Between 1978 and 1984, about 6,000 units were produced across three revisions.
+The Prophet-5 became a market leader and was widely used in popular music and film soundtracks.
 In 1981, Sequential released a 10-voice, double-keyboard version, the Prophet-10.
 Sequential introduced new versions in 2020, and it has been emulated in software synthesizers and hardware.
-The Prophet-5 has been widely used in popular music and film soundtracks.
+Sequential also released several further Prophet synthesizers, such as the Prophet '08.

 Development

-The Prophet-5 was created in 1977 by Dave Smith and John Bowen at Sequential Circuits.
-At the time, Smith had a full-time job working with microprocessors, then a new technology.
+The Prophet-5 was created in 1977 by the American engineers Dave Smith and John Bowen at Sequential Circuits.
+At the time, Smith had a full-time job working with microprocessors, a new technology.
 Smith conceived the idea of combining them with synthesizer chips to create a programmable synthesizer; this would allow users to save sounds to memory, rather than having to recreate them manually.
 He did not pursue the idea, assuming Moog or ARP would design the instrument first.
 When no instrument emerged, in early 1977, Smith quit his job to work full-time on the idea.

-Initially, Smith and Bowen developed the Prophet-10, a synthesizer with ten voices of polyphony; however, it was unstable and quickly overheated, creating tuning problems.
+Initially, Smith and Bowen developed the Prophet-10, a synthesizer with ten voices of polyphony.
+However, it was unstable and quickly overheated, creating tuning problems.
 Smith and Bowen removed half the electronics, reducing the voices to five and creating the Prophet-5.
-Smith demonstrated the Prophet-5 at NAMM in January 1978 and shipped the first models later that year.
+Smith demonstrated the Prophet-5 at the NAMM Convention in January 1978 and shipped the first models later that year.